The

 iho -- Ponga rä, Ponga rä -- Kapa o Pango, Kapa o Pango!

-And the familiar quotations remind more knowledgeable listeners
+And the familiar quotations remind more knowledgeable

-of the powerful stories of those classic haka.
+listeners of the powerful stories of those classic haka.

 The

-symbolism to most people is obvious: someone is getting his
+symbolism to most people is obvious: someone is

-going to get slaughtered.
+the opposition are going to get slaughtered.

 This

-gesture has upset many Australians: Wallabies coach John Connolly
+gesture has upset many Australians: Wallabies coach

-has called for this haka to be banned.
+John Connolly has called for this haka to be banned.

 Vital